Revisiting metric perturbations in tensor-vector-scalar theory: Introduction

-The paper is organized as follows: Starting with a brief review of TeVeS and its relation to MOND in Sec. \ref{section2}, the corresponding cosmological background together with the modified EdS model are discussed in Sec. \ref{section3}.
-Considering perturbations in the conformal Newtonian gauge, I then introduce the parameterization of the new perturbation variables and investigate the cosmological perturbation evolution in Sec. \ref{section4}.
+The paper is organized as follows: Starting with a brief review of TeVeS in Sec. \ref{section2}, its background cosmology and the modified EdS model are presented in Sec. \ref{section3}.
+Considering perturbations in the conformal Newtonian gauge, I then introduce a parameterization of the new variables and discuss the evolution of cosmological perturbations in Sec. \ref{section4}.
 Finally, I conclude in Sec. \ref{section5}.
 For clarity, some of the material involving lengthy expressions is presented in an appendix.
-To aid the reader through the technical parts, two tables of symbols are presented.
-Table \ref{table1} summarizes all relevant quantities and parameters except for the ones related to perturbations which are separately listed in Table \ref{table2}.
-Throughout this work, I will assume a positive metric signature ($+2$) and use natural units, i.e. units where the speed of light, the reduced Planck constant and the Boltzmann constant are all equal to unity.
-If not stated otherwise, greek and latin indices run from $0$ to $3$ and from $1$ to $3$, respectively.
+If not stated otherwise, I will assume the notation of Ref. \cite{Skordis2006} throughout this work.